dribnet/purvs/README.md

 --Landscape--

-The landscape uses a similar minimalist aesthetic to the wallpaper, but is this time black and white and focused on conveying symbols that represent a top-down environment.
+The landscape uses a similar minimalist aesthetic to the wallpaper, but is this time more representative of an actual environment, and is focused on conveying symbols that represent it from a top-down view.
 It uses simple shapes to represent things like trees and rocks.
 Each type of terrain has its own probability of spawning, which is changed each time a new landscape is generated.